The Love Song (k-os song)

-"The Love Song" is the fourth single by k-os from the album Joyful Rebellion.
+"The Love Song" is a single by k-os from the album Joyful Rebellion.
 The string arrangements were done by Laura May Elston.
 The song gained some popularity in New Zealand, Greece and Portugal after being featured on a Vodafone television advertisement.

 Music video

 k-os walks across a desert and freestyle battles against an opponent. k-os walks to a monastery with breakdancing being studied and into a room with youngsters sitting on the floor watching a film educating them about the roots and beginnings of Hip Hop culture.
 The video ends with k-os walking off into the sunset with To Be Continued.

 Desert scenes were filmed at Sandbanks Provincial Park on Lake Ontario.